-- Have you ever heard of Parler?
-Well Rumble is another conservative leaning social media platform.
+Have you ever heard of Parler?
+Well Rumble is another conservative leaning > social media platform.
 As a result, is there a Rumble stock price yet?
-The answer is no. As we see censoring favoring one side of the isle over the other, people are looking for a platform that allows them free speech.
-It’s something to watch now.

-The United States presidential elections are over.
-The counting has begun, states have been awarded, disputes have been raised and a lot of noise has been generated around it.
-How many remember this?

-This tweet by the former Prime Minister of Malaysia calling for a mass genocide of French population was not only not censored, forget removal, but was kept on display for days until the French Junior Digital Affairs Minister Cedric O warned Twitter of it being accomplice to murder forcing Twitter to finally take it down.

-What happened here?
-The conservative voice was censored while the left-leaning one wasn’t.
-With this going on, Rumble stock price, if there was one, could see a spike.

-While the governments across the world turn right-wing starting from India in 2014, to the US in 2016 and UK in 2019, the giants of social media (Twitter, Facebook, and YouTube) continue to be dominated by a left-leaning leadership.

-This has led to what is claimed by right-wing conservatives as throttling of their voices on these platforms.
-As is with Physics, if you compress something, it stores energy.

-Beyond a point, the compression fails and the stored energy explodes outwards.
-This suppression of right-wing conservative voices by social media giants has led to an explosion of up-and-coming social media apps.

-These are apps that cater to the right wing conservatives and promise of no restriction on their speech.
-We have had alternatives to all the big giants; MeWe for Facebook, Parler for Twitter and now Rumble.com for YouTube.

-What Is Rumble.com?
+The > answer is no. As we see censoring favoring one side of the isle over the other, > people are looking for a platform that allows them free speech.
+It’s something > to watch now. > > The United States presidential elections are over.
+The counting has begun, > states have been awarded, disputes have been raised and a lot of noise has been > generated around it.
+How many remember this? > > This tweet by the former Prime Minister of Malaysia calling for mass genocide of > the French population was not only not censored, forget removal, but was kept on > display for days until the French Junior Digital Affairs Minister Cedric O > warned Twitter of it being an accomplice to murder forcing Twitter to finally > take it down. > > What happened here?
+The conservative voice was censored while the left-leaning > one wasn’t.
+With this going on, Rumble stock price, if there was one, could see > a spike. > > While the governments across the world turn right-wing starting from India in > 2014, to the US in 2016 and UK in 2019, the giants of social media (Twitter, > Facebook, and YouTube) continue to be dominated by a left-leaning leadership. > > This has led to what is claimed by right-wing conservatives as throttling of > their voices on these platforms.
+As is with Physics, if you compress something, > it stores energy. > > Beyond a point, the compression fails and the stored energy explodes outwards. > This suppression of right-wing conservative voices by social media giants has > led to an explosion of up-and-coming social media apps. > > These are apps that cater to right-wing conservatives and promise no restriction > on their speech.
+We have had alternatives to all the big giants; MeWe for > Facebook, Parler for Twitter, and now Rumble.com for YouTube. > > What Is Rumble.com?